hyphenzero/gadgetry/README.md

 # Simple Gadgets

-A collection of simple but useful tools to enrich your everyday adventures, built with (Next.js)[https://nextjs.org] and (Tailwind CSS)[https://tailwindcss.com].
+A collection of simple but useful tools to enrich your everyday adventures, built with [Next.js](https://nextjs.org) and [Tailwind CSS](https://tailwindcss.com).